amadejzr/sh_utils/README.md

 Before you start using the scripts, make sure you have the following installed:

-- Flutter: My scripts are tailored for Flutter projects.
+- Flutter: Is required for some scripts.
 [Install Flutter](https://flutter.dev/docs/get-started/install) if you haven't already.
+- Git: Git is required for some scripts.
+[Install Git from](https://git-scm.com/) if you haven't already.
 - Bash: The scripts are written for Bash shell.
 Most Unix-like systems have this installed by default.

 ### Important Note